true-happiness/true-happiness.github.io/_drafts/2016-05-11-acceptance_is_not_giving_up.markdown

 ---
 layout:     post
-title:      "Acceptance Is Not Giving Up"
+title:      "Acceptance Is Not The Same As Giving Up"
 subtitle:   ""
 date:       2016-04-16 12:00:00
 author:     "Supakorn Laohasongkram"